justinminsk/Porto_Seguro-s_Safe_Driver_Prediction/README.md

 # Porto_Seguro-s_Safe_Driver_Prediction
 Teams github for the competition.

-## Know Problems
+## Useful Info
-None at this time.
 Make sure to install lfs with the command

 git lfs install